alierkanimrek/rplexusdocs/_pages/getting-started.md

 You can create an account on [https://rplexus.net/user/signup](https://rplexus.net/user/signup){:target="_blank"}

 ### Step 2) Create your first Node
-You will see "Create Node" section when you login, just write your new node name and create one.
+You will see "Create Node" section when you login, just write your new node name and create one. [https://rplexus.net/user/login](https://rplexus.net/user/login){:target="_blank"}

 ### Step 3) Client Installation
+Client application is simple Python script and tested only Linux systems for now.

 ### Step 4) Client Configuration